JEA wants you to be ready and safe when a disaster strikes. Proper handling and operation of your portable generator is a big part of that.

 Portable Generator Preparation

-If you have a generator, don’t wait until a storm is almost upon us to prepare it for use.
-Purchase what you need now.
-Our pointers below will help you ensure the safe operation of your portable generator:
+- If you already have a generator, don’t wait until a storm is almost upon us to prepare it for use.

 - Check the power and amperage requirements of the appliances your generator will be running so you’re sure your generator can handle it.